shashanks20/Intel-Hackathon/README.md

-It seems like you've provided a detailed description of a project, including various components, technologies used, and the problem it addresses.
-Based on the provided description, here's a revised version of the README file for your GitHub repository:

----

 # Predicting Power Grid Failure Risk with Machine Learning

 Assessing the risk of power grid failure under various disturbances such as heat waves, wind events, and extreme weather phenomena is crucial for ensuring the reliability and resilience of the grid.
 This project aims to predict the risk of power grid failure using machine learning models trained on historical data and real-time weather information.